HP LaptopHP Omen 15

 HP Omen 15 disassembly and SSD, RAM, HDD upgrade options

-In this guide, I’ll explain how to disassemble HP Omen 15 to remove the bottom case, battery, SSD, wireless card, heat sink, cooling fan and motherboard.
-Refer to this guide.
-You can repair, upgrade and clean your HP Omen 15.
+In this guide, I’ll explain how to disassemble the HP Omen 15 to remove the bottom case, battery, SSD, wireless card, heat sink, cooling fan, and motherboard.

 Want to keep in touch with us?
 Follow us on Facebook for more repair news.

-There is a round of rubber mat covered the bottom case.
+There is a round rubber mat covering the bottom case.

 Remove the rubber mat.
 You can find some screws securing the bottom case.